Skip to main content

 No visit to North Devon is complete without spending a day sauntering the South West Coastal Footpath, a 500-mile long trail from Minehead to Poole.
 The North Devon section offers stunning clifftop views across the channel to the Welsh Coast.

-Locals like to start their walks from a pub car park, a long cool drink and hefty portions of home-cooked pub food giving added incentive to the return leg of your perambulation.
+Locals like to start their walks from a pub car park, a long cool drink and hefty portions of home-cooked pub food, adding incentive to your perambulation's return leg.
 This being the case, here are a few good pubs from which to start your journey:

 The Grampus – a pet and family-friendly pub in Lee Bay.
 Walk from here to the lighthouse at Mortehoe and back.